apache/incubator-graphar/README.md

 > This branch is provided as artifacts for VLDB2025.
 > For the latest version of GraphAr, please refer to the branch [main](https://github.com/apache/incubator-graphar).

-This repository contains the artifacts for the VLDB2025 submission of GraphAr, with all source code and guide to reproduce the results presented in the paper:
+This repository contains the artifacts for the VLDB2025 paper of GraphAr, with all source code and guide to reproduce the results presented in the paper:

 - Xue Li, Weibin Zeng, Zhibin Wang, Diwen Zhu, Jingbo Xu, Wenyuan Yu, Jingren Zhou.
-[GraphAr: An Efficient Storage Scheme for Graph Data in Data Lakes\[J\]](https://arxiv.org/abs/2312.09577). arXiv preprint arXiv:2312.09577, 2024.
+[GraphAr: An Efficient Storage Scheme for Graph Data in Data Lakes](https://arxiv.org/abs/2312.09577).
+PVLDB, 18(3): 530 - 543, 2024.